• Skip to main content

 Since electrodes will also be attached to the surface of your skin for emitting electrical current, keep your skin clean and avoid using lotions, body creams, perfume, or cologne for a couple of days before your test.

-Let your health care provider know if you have a pacemaker or cardiac defibrillator.
-There will need to be special accommodation made for your particular procedure.
+Let your healthcare provider know if you have a pacemaker or cardiac defibrillator.
+There will need to be special accommodations made for your particular procedure.

 How Long Does a Nerve Test Take?